SmithLabBio/introgression_domain_adaptation/README.md

 Configurations and scripts for simulating data.

 # sim-wrapper
-Wrapper to help with simulation file IO and parallelization.
+Wrapper to help with simulation file IO